m50d/riichi-london/index.md

 ## Directions

 The YHA London Lee Valley is just around the corner from Cheshunt railway station - follow the brown signs.
-For players coming coming from central London, there are direct trains from Liverpool Street to Cheshunt every 10-15 minutes.

 ### Public Transport

+From central London there are fast trains to Cheshunt every 15 minutes from Liverpool Street, taking around 20 minutes; there are

 ### Driving